How to Apply

 |

-Personal Statement | All master’s program applicants answer the following question: In a statement of 500 words, describe and reflect on your life journey and the vocational directions toward which you are pointed.
+The Admissions Committee also reviews personal statements to evaluate the strength of an applicant’s voice as a writer and their compositional skills.
+For this reason, applicants should refrain from using large-language models or other artificial intelligence writing tools to generate their essays.
+(Spell and grammar checkers are encouraged, but the bulk of the personal statement must be composed in the applicant’s voice.)
+Essays written in an applicant’s unique authorial voice will receive better reviews than even the most polished AI generated essays.
+Lastly, the personal statement is a chance to show the Admissions Committee a bit of your unique character.
+Don’t be afraid to be yourself (though still with strong grammar and essay structure)!
+Master’s program applicants answer the following question: In 500 words that reflect your authorial voice, tells us about your vocational journey thus far and discuss why you believe pursuing this degree at Boston University School of Theology is the right next step for you.
+(Note: Vocation here can mean more than just your job or career.
+It invites discussion of your sense of calling or purpose.)
 All doctoral program applicants answer the following question: In a statement of 1,500 words, please describe your goals in undertaking doctoral study in your given field, including an indication, even if only general at this point, of your proposed focus and research.
 Also, how have your experience and study to this point helped prepare you for this doctoral program and your proposed research focus?
-Applicants seeking to transfer from another institution must include in their personal statement the reasons they are seeking a transfer, and must upload a recently-issued letter of good standing from their previous institution to the online application.
+Note for Transfer Students: Applicants seeking to transfer from another institution must include in their personal statement the reasons they are seeking a transfer, and must upload a recently-issued letter of good standing from their previous institution to the online application.
 Please see the “Transfer Students” section below. |

-Resume/CV | Your current resume or curriculum vitae should include your previous education, relevant work history, volunteer or service work, and any additional information you would like the Admissions Committee to know about your background |
+Resume/CV | Your current resume or curriculum vitae should include your previous education, relevant work history, volunteer or service work, and any additional information you would like the Admissions Committee to know about your background. |

 Sample of Scholarly Writing (doctoral applicants only) | PhD applicants’ writing samples should not exceed 30 pages in length.
-Feel free to excerpt from a larger work or thesis, including an abstract of the entire piece and an indication that the sample is an excerpt from the whole.
+Feel free to excerpt from a larger work or thesis, including an abstract of the entire piece and a brief explanation of how the sampled section fits into the larger project.

 DMin applicants’ writing samples should not exceed 10 pages in length, and should be scholarly in nature, rather than a sermon-style piece.
 It should include a bibliography and reflect the applicant’s ability to do solid independent research in their field of interest.
 Feel free to excerpt from a larger work or thesis, including an abstract of the entire piece and an indication that the sample is an excerpt from the whole. |